termpaint/termpaint/doc/terminal.rst

 .. c:function:: void termpaint_terminal_pause(termpaint_terminal *term)

   Temporarily restore the terminal state.
 This should be called before running external applications.
   To return to rendering by termpaint call :c:func:`termpaint_terminal_unpause`.

+  After calling this function the application still needs to restore the kernel tty layer settings to the state needed to run external applications.

+.. c:function:: void termpaint_terminal_pause_and_persistent(termpaint_terminal *term, termpaint_surface *surface)

+  Temporarily restore the terminal state.
+This should be called before running external applications.

+  The contents of the surface ``surface`` is left visible on the terminal.
+  The cursor is placed after the contents of ``surface``.

+  If ``surface`` is NULL, this function is the same as :c:func:`termpaint_terminal_pause_and_persistent()`.

+  To return to rendering by termpaint call :c:func:`termpaint_terminal_unpause`.

   After calling this function the application still needs to restore the kernel tty layer settings